 Of course, black and white will always be a timeless, classic choice in every and any medium – including your quartz countertops.
-Because of its unpolished, splashed nature this would be a nice addition to a rustic vision but would also provide a stunning focus in a more minimalized kitchen.
+Because of its wild, splashed nature, this would be an excellent addition to a rustic vision and provide a stunning focus in a more minimal kitchen.
 It’s also a good choice when combining neutrals as it plays off various shades so easily.

 Mint green quartz countertops could be a fun choice too.
-Ekbdelray showed off this unique design and we immediately fell in love with the soft tone.
-Fortunately though, the shade is versatile enough for both contemporary visions as well as more cottage-flavored kitchens.
+Ekbdelray showed off this unique design, and we immediately fell in love with the soft tone.
+Fortunately, though, the shade is versatile enough for both contemporary visions and more cottage-flavored kitchens.

 12. Custom Purple